tacotranslate/js-package/readme.md

 }
 ```

+To start seeing strings come in to TacoTranslate, set the language to anything but the project locale, and start browsing through your application.

 ### Opting out of translation

 If you have segments like names or similar that you do not want to translate, you can wrap the segment in triple square brackets, like this: `[[[TacoTranslate]]]`.
 For example: